 VyprDNS eliminates the DNS leaks that plague other providers – often, DNS requests aren’t routed through the VPN, leaving them vulnerable to logging and monitoring.
 Since VyprDNS is built into VyprVPN, there’s no chance of a DNS leak.

-Some apps and programs have unused or unsecured internet connections that can be exploited by hackers.
-They attempt to send data through known security holes in popular programs; if they’re successful, they use the hole to weasel into your computer and compromise your files, damage your computer or steal your personal information.
+Some apps and programs maintain open, unsecured ports that can be exploited by hackers.
+They attempt to send data through known security holes in popular programs.
+If they’re successful, they use the hole to weasel into your computer and compromise your files, damage your computer or steal your personal information.